Advice on Writing for Children

 If you are writing a rhyming text, make sure that the story comes first, such that it would still make an appealing picture book without the rhyme.
 That way, it won’t matter if the rhyme is dropped for the foreign co-editions.

 As you are writing your rhyming text, keep reading it aloud and check that it scans well and the meter works properly.
 Better still, get someone else to read the text aloud, as they will interpret it more objectively.
-Most computers now have sophisticated text-to-speech function that will allow them to read text aloud.
+Most computers now have sophisticated text-to-speech function that will allow them to read text aloud in a variety of voices and accents.
 I use the text-to-speech function on my Mac regularly when I’m working on a rhyming story.

 Getting Published